wrode/Blog/_posts/2016-08-19-Smart contracts.md

 draft: true
 ---

-The thought of smart contracts give a lot of blockchain enthusiasts a warm fuzzy feeling in their otherwise cold and calculating insides.
+Smart contracts are an important part of the enthusiasm surrounding blockchain technology.
 In this post, I try to explain exactly what a smart contract is.

-Smart contracts are an important part of the enthusiasm surrounding blockchain technology.
 <!--more-->

 First, let's quickly do a recap of the magic analogy in the previous post to explain a blockchain (the original blog post can be found [here](http://allisabstract.com/2016/08/06/Blockchain.html)).
-For those of you who have not read the previous post, I explain what a blockchain is without using IT jargon by pretending it's based on magic and not technology. <!-- which is of course a complete and utter lie, magic does not exist, and neither does your god.--> A public blockchain can be thought of in the following way##:
+For those of you who have not read the previous post, I explain what a blockchain is without using IT jargon by pretending it's based on magic and not technology. <!-- which is of course a complete and utter lie, magic does not exist, and neither does your god.--> A public blockchain can be imagined in the following way:

-- Imagine a set of enchanted documents which are all identical.
+- An identical agreement is written on a set of enchanted documents.
-- Anyone can participate in the ##network by owning one of these documents.
+- Anyone can take part in maintaining this agreement by owning one of these documents.
-- There are some magic rules ##(that describe) about which changes you are allowed to make to the documents.
+- Magic rules describe the changes you are allowed to make to a document.<!--the agreement-->
-- Any valid change to one document is automatically made to all the other documents.
+- Any valid change to one document is automatically made to all the other documents.<!--agreement on one document-->

-These properties result in an agreement between the participants in the network about the information in the documents.## Below is an illustration of how this plays out##
+These properties result in each participant owning an identical copy of the same agreement, even though the agreement undergoes continuous change.
+The illustration below shows how a change to one document is subsequently updated in the other documents:

 ![Enchanted documents]({{ site.url }}/assets/images/EnchantedDocuments.gif){:style="width:80%; margin: 0 5%"}
-The magic analogy above describes **one** set of enchanted documents that follow **one** set of magic rules.
-Different sets of enchanted documents have different magic rules that control what changes are allowed to be made to them##.
-The original set of enchanted documents is called Bitcoin, the magic rules for this set of documents is: <!--(super oversimplified, please do not kill me Bitcoiners)-->
+The magic analogy above describes **one** set of enchanted documents (blockchain) that follow **one** set of magic rules.
+Different sets of enchanted documents have different magic rules that control the changes that are allowed to be made to them.
+The original set of enchanted documents is called Bitcoin, the magic rules for this set of documents are: <!--(super oversimplified, please do not kill me Bitcoiners)-->

 1. Each enchanted document contains a list of all accounts and balances.
 2. People own accounts, and can send their own bitcoins to other accounts.

 In essence, these rules create a digital cash<!--should i write more here, if yes, I should write about Bitcoin being the currency - and all it really is is just a number next to your account on the global digital ledger-->.
-Below is an illustration of one of these enchanted documents:
+Below is an illustration of one of these enchanted documents.
+The number next to each account denotes the amount of bitcoins in that account.
 ![bitcoin]({{ site.url }}/assets/images/bitcoin.png)
 <!--Remove the bitcoin logo from the bottom of the illustration -->
 <!--Need to explain that the bitcoins are just the balances on the enchanted documents -->

 Another set of documents is called Ethereum.
 The enchanted documents that make up Ethereum follow very similar rules to Bitcoin:

 1. Each enchanted document contains a list of all accounts and balances.
 2. Owners of accounts can send transactions to other accounts.

-To those of you with an exceptional eye for details might have noticed slight differences in wording between the second rule of Ethereum and the second rule of Bitcoin.
+Those of you with an eye for details might have noticed slight differences in wording between the second rule of Ethereum and the second rule of Bitcoin.
 This difference in wording incorporates how the two sets of documents work differently.

 One of these differences is the fact that not all accounts on the Ethereum enchanted document is owned by people.
-Some special accounts have no physical owners##.
-Instead, the actions of these accounts are controlled by a set of instructions residing on the accounts.<!--The second difference is that in addition to sending the local currency between accounts, it is also possible to send information.## --> Below is an illustration of one of the enchanted documents on the Ethereum blockchain with some of the accounts controlled by instructions and not people:
+Instead, the actions of these accounts are controlled by a set of instructions residing on the account.<!--The second difference is that in addition to sending the local currency between accounts, it is also possible to send information.## --> Below is an illustration of one of the enchanted documents on the Ethereum blockchain with some of the accounts controlled by instructions and not people:

 ![ethereum]({{ site.url }}/assets/images/ethereum.png)